cvaad-workshop/iccv23-challenge/README.md

-# Modified Swiss Dwellings Dataset for Floor Plan Auto-Completion at Scale
+# Modified Swiss Dwellings: a Machine Learning-ready Dataset for Floor Plan Auto-Completion at Scale

 We present the **Modified Swiss Dwellings** dataset, a ML-ready dataset for floor plan auto-completion at scale.
 The dataset is derived from the [Swiss Dwellings database](https://zenodo.org/record/7788422) (v3.0.0).